2018 Budget – 3 Winners & 3 Losers In 2 Minutes

 LOSER: Criminals and the ‘Black Economy’

-A large aspect of this year’s Budget is a boost to national intelligence and domestic security agencies in order to combat serious and organised crime.
+A large aspect of this year’s Budget is a boost to national intelligence and domestic security agencies in order to combat serious and

 Under the government’s Education and Training plan, universities will pay more from January 1 next year as the Coalition seeks to recover costs for its Higher Education Loan Program (HELP).